 - Despite what critics may have you believe, online gaming uses relatively little, but the in-game downloads can consume a lot.

-With today’s data use, there is a common theme of videos and multimedia chewing through data.
+With today’s data use, it’s all too easy to burn through hundreds of gigabytes each month.
 The next time you’re browsing, have a think about how much data that cat video uses.